 Use of the eSubmitter-eCopies tool is voluntary.
 However, it can help create an eCopy that is consistent with technical standards in the eCopy guidance.
 The tool will “package” (or save) the eCopy on your local drive in a folder with a unique identification (ID) number.
 Open up the folder with the unique ID and the content inside is your eCopy.
 Save that content to a CD, DVD, or flash drive.
 Note that if your submission includes any content that does not appear in the folder, it will fail the loading software and lead to an eCopy hold.

 You cannot submit your eCopy to the FDA through the eSubmitter-eCopies tool.
-You must submit your eCopy with the accompanying paper copy of your company letter, including an eCopy statement and signature to the Document Control Center (DCC).
+For CDRH submissions, you must submit your eCopy with the accompanying paper copy of your company cover letter, including a signature to CDRH’s Document Control Center (DCC).

 Why was my submission placed on eCopy hold?